How do I know if I am an independent contractor?

 You'll need to determine whether you are classified as an independent contractor before entering a contract.
 Your status will affect your rights and obligations with your employer or the business you contract with.
 You can be an employee for some work and an independent contractor for other work.

 The individual circumstances of a working relationship are important in determining whether you are an independent contractor or employee.
-Use the Contractor decision tool to see whether the courts are likely to consider you an independent contractor under common law.
+Use the Independent contractors decision tool to see whether the courts are likely to consider you an independent contractor under common law.

-Generally, you are an independent contractor if you:
+Are you an independent contractor or an employee?

-- are free to delegate work to others
+- may be free to subcontract the work to others

 Having an Australian Business Number (ABN) doesn't automatically make you an independent contractor.